faithadewuyi/tunga-assessment/README.md

 # Student Management System

-This project evaluates React proficiency with state management using Redux.
-It's the first assessment for Tunga Academy.
+         This project evaluates React proficiency with state management using Redux and firebase authentication.
+         It's the first assessment for Tunga.

 ## Features
 - User authentication (Login required)